Hiimus/arca_bookstore/README.md

 ### Product Pages

-The products are separated to their respective genre.
+The products are separated into their respective genre.
 The genres are books, arts & crafts and games.
 The user may access products from the navbar, from searching or simply clicking the images or hyperlinks on the home page.

-- If the user clicks the "All Products" link in the navbar, there will be displayed the randomized sample, similar to the home page.
+- If the user clicks the "All Products" link in the navbar, there will be a randomized sample, similar to the home page.

 <details>
   <summary>All Products Page</summary>
   <img src="readme/images/all-products.JPG">
 </details>

-- If the the user access the products with the other methods mentioned, the genre will appear as a heading, with all the available categories underneath.
+- If the user accesses the products with the other methods mentioned, the genre will appear as a heading, with all the available categories underneath.
 Here the user can see how many products there are and a sorting selector.

 <details>